LiSheng37/PAMLPE/README.md

 # PAMLPE
-The code and data for PAMLPE
+The code, data and paper for Poisson average maximum likelihood-centred penalized estimator (PAMLPE) for addressing multicollinearity in Poisson regression.